Hispanic-American Institute

 "These events are always helpful for new businesses to get to know the SBA's lending and 8(a) procurement programs," said Lorenzo Quinones of C-Q Construction in Framingham.

-HEALTHY FOOD INITIATIVE TARGETS IMPROVED NUTRITION
+HEALTHY FOOD INITIATIVE TARGETS IMPROVED NUTRITION FOR HISPANIC COMMUNITIES IN MASSACHUSETTS

 Nutrition experts, community leaders, and food business operators gathered at the Institute's Healthy Food Symposium in Boston on March 25, 2014 to address ways of improving access by Hispanic and other low and moderate income populations to healthy, affordable, and locally sourced foods.
 TheSymposium was part of the Institute's ongoingHealthy Food and Wellness Initiative in the Northeast, Puerto Rico, and New Mexico.